 Summer always seems to fly by.
-How can we already be talking about winterizing your pool?
-We've put together our top tips for hassle-free pool closing.
+How can we already be talking about winterizing pools?

 2. Balance the Water

-Remove any floats, ladders, rails, skimmer baskets, wall fittings, hoses and cleaners.
+Remove any floats, skimmer baskets, wall fittings, hoses, cleaners, pool ladders and rails.
 Clean and dry them, and store them in a dry space.
 Now is also a great time to store all of your in-pool furniture as well as outdoor furniture and accessories to prevent weathering.

 4. Lower the Water Level